jejkob4/personal-blog/README.md

 ## Pocketbase

-To access your pocketbase api, you will need to change the variable `API_URL` in **personal-blog/src/lib/index.js**
+To run this project, you will need to add the following environment variables to your .env file

-I know I could've used an .env variable, im lazy..
+`VITE_API_KEY`

 Also checkout the `README.md` file in the folder **/pocketbase**.